ghc-proposals/ghc-proposals/proposals/0000-type-lambda.rst

 However, I worry that this would be fragile as the partial-type-signature extraction would have to be purely syntactic.
 For example, would ``null @a ((_ :: a) : _) = False`` be treated identically to ``null @a ((_:_) :: [a]) = False`` and ``null @a (_:(_ :: [a]))``?
 It seems hard to ensure.
-Perhaps I'm just being pessimistic, thnough.
+Perhaps I'm just being pessimistic, though.

 Unresolved questions
 --------------------